rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ```

 ### 3. Using Minicom to verify
-Minicom is a program designed for serial communication that connects devices to a Linux PC via serial ports, we will use Minicom to read the pico printouts from the Pi5.
+Minicom is a program designed for serial communication that connects devices to a Linux PC via serial ports, we will use Minicom to read the pico printouts during the flash process.
 - After flashing the firmware to the Pico, run the following command to start minicom
     ```bash
     $ minicom -D /dev/mbot_tty -b 115200